morero/testing/messaging/charts/nats/README.md

     fileStorage:
       enabled: true
-      size: "4Gi"
+      size: "10Gi"
-      storageDirectory: /data/
-      storageClassName: gp2 # NOTE: AWS setup but customize as needed for your infra.
+      # storageClassName: gp2 # NOTE: AWS setup but customize as needed for your infra.

 cluster:
   enabled: true